What does the assessment involve?

 We need to know this, so that we can assess damage and future treatment.

 You will be asked to remove your lower underwear, lie on a bed, on your back, with your knees bent.
 You will be given a towel to put over your lap.
-As part of the examination, the physiotherapist will insert a gloved finger into your vagina or back passage to assess the strength of your muscles.
+As part of the examination, the physiotherapist will insert a gloved finger into your vagina to assess the strength of your muscles.
 You will be asked to perform a series of pelvic floor exercises to assess your muscle function further.

 Throughout the examination the physiotherapist will discuss what she is doing and what she wants you to do.